-Humans worldwide are infected with Ascaris lumbricoides and Trichuris trichiura; the eggs of these roundworms (nematode) are "sticky" and may be carried to the ... more about Whipworm.
+Humans worldwide are infected with Ascaris lumbricoides and Trichuris trichiura; the eggs of these roundworms (nematode) are "sticky" and may be carried to the mouth by ... more about Whipworm.

 Whipworm: Any nematode of the genus trichuris.

 causes, and treatments of Whipworm is available below.

 Symptoms of Whipworm

 See full list of 8

 Treatments for Whipworm

 Diagnostic Tests for Whipworm